Epigenetics Researchers

 Outlook

-Employment for biochemists (a career category that includes epigenetics researchers) is expected to grow about as fast as the average for all occupations through 2029, according to the U.S. Department of Labor (DOL).
-“Biochemists and biophysicists will be needed to conduct genetic research and to develop new medicines and treatments that are used to fight genetic disorders and diseases such as ...
+Employment for biochemists (a career category that includes epigenetics researchers) is expected to grow by 9 percent, faster than the average for all occupations, through 2033, according to the U.S. Department of Labor (DOL).
+“Biochemists and biophysicists will be needed to conduct genetic research and to develop new medicines and treatments that are used to fight genetic disorders and disease...